KaraGallagher/KaraGallagher/README.md

 - ⚡ Fun fact: ...
 -->

 :sparkles: I'm Kara Gallagher, a senior at Communications High School in Wall, New Jersey.
 I plan on combining my interests of neuroscience and computer science in college.
-Welcome to my portfolio of my recent coding projects! <br/>
+Welcome to my portfolio of recent coding projects! <br/>
 :bulb: I have advanced knowledge of HTML, CSS, Java, and JavaScript. <br/>
 :iphone: I'm currently taking Advanced Java Programming, where I am designing and building an app in Android Studio to address the food waste problem in my community. <br/>
 :computer: In my Advanced Web Design class, I redesigned my town's website to make it more accessible and current. <br/>